 - Small Role, Big Impact: The doctor at the beginning is responsible for Santa not wanting to deliver presents and was on screen for about a minute.

 - Sweet Home Alabama: Part of the plot depends on bringing a snowy day to "Southtown, U.S.A." (partially averted in that only the mayor and the policeman sound as if they came from anywhere south of Staten Island).

 - Triumphant Reprise: "There'll be no year without a Santa Claus".

-- Villain Song: The Miser Brothers' songs (mentioned under "Ear Worm" on YMMV).
+- Villain Song: The Miser Brothers' songs.

 A Miser Brothers Christmas contains examples of: